 The means by which a defamation plaintiff can prove harm is where the concepts of defamation per se & defamation per quod come into play.
 When a statement is considered defamatory per se there is a legal presumption that the false statement caused harm to the reputation of the plaintiff and, thus, the plaintiff will not need to prove actual damages to prevail.
 A plaintiff will be able to satisfy the fifth element of a defamation claim with no more than the statement itself.legal presumption of harm relieves a defamation plaintiff of a significant burden of proving that one or more persons who read or heard the false statement believed it to be true and that, as a result of the same, the plaintiff’s reputation was hurt.

+To file a defamation lawsuit in Maryland, you must first consult with a defamation attorney to evaluate your case.
+The attorney will help you gather evidence of the false, damaging statement communicated to a third party, and then file a complaint with the appropriate court to officially notify the defendant.
 Ultimately the question of what makes a statement defamatory per se will depend upon how that term is defined by the specific jurisdiction in which the case is filed, there are several categories of statements that are recognized in many jurisdictions as inherently harmful and, thus, defamatory per se:

 Statements that someone is guilty of a serious crime